Drive into the heart of Kumamoto's "Land of Fire"

 One of Japan's first national parks, Aso-Kuju National Park is an essential place to visit for hiking, outdoor sports, or hot springs.
 In the center of it all lies Mt.
 Aso, a collapsed caldera and the most active volcanic area in Japan.
 While its daily activity is usually limited to smoke and occasional ash, travel restrictions around the central peak are often in place and should be checked ahead of your visit.

 When things are clear, however, you can go all the way to the edge of the volcano's active center, called Nakadake.
-If you're driving, you can park nearby and walk up, otherwise, buses from Aso Station will drop you off at the base of the ropeway, which will then take you the rest of the way.
+The Nakadake Crater can be reached by car or shuttle bus.

 Hiking and riding in the mountain grasslands